Madison High School – 1964 State Champs In Football [Ugly first draft]

 [No game film exists for the Southside game.]

-[Add link to Madison Eagle coverage.]
+[Add link to any Madison Eagle coverage.]

 Hanover Park